LAK-lady/HABRI/Y1_Exp1_SHtrials/README.md

 - HABRI_Y1_Exp1_analysis.Rmd - the R code used to process and analyze data from all experiments
 - (subfolder) Products - includes the printouts of tables, figures, and supplemental tables and figures referred to in the manuscript.
 The data workflow is also provided as a knitted html file.
+- (subfolder) Products (subfolder) SI_Figures - contains the SI tables and figures referenced in the supplementary material file.
 - (subfolder) Original_data - includes the original data from the experiments

 # Background